yokattana/rept/Readme.txt

      The Windows version of rept does no argument escaping of any kind; the command line following rept is passed to the system verbatim.
 This means that the command is not executed within a cmd.exe context.
-To use cmd built‐ins, invoke cmd as part of the command line as in the example below.
+To use cmd built-ins, invoke cmd as part of the command line as in the example below.

      Options:

-     −h      Print a short help message and exit.
+     -h      Print a short help message and exit.

-     −v      Print version and exit.
+     -v      Print version and exit.

 EXAMPLES
      The equivalent to the yes command is:

            rept echo yes

-     On Windows, we need to go though cmd because echo is a built‐in:
+     On Windows, we need to go though cmd because echo is a built-in:

            rept cmd /c echo yes